- Download our Moving to Seoul Guide (PDF)

-There are plenty of car rental companies, including well-known international names, but parking in the city is often difficult to find and navigating the heavy traffic can be troublesome.
+There are plenty of car rental companies, including well-known international names, that expats can use if wanting to take a trip out of the city by private car.
+For inner-city travel, however, parking is often difficult to find and navigating the heavy traffic can be troublesome.

 Walking in Seoul

-Although Seoul is large and densely populated, there is usually a subway stop within a 15-minute walk of anywhere an expat might want to go within the city.
-As a result, it is possible to navigate the city through a combination of walking and riding the subway.
+Although Seoul is large and densely populated, there is usually a subway stop within a 10-minute walk of anywhere an expat might want to go within the city.
+As a result, it's possible to navigate the city through a combination of walking and riding the subway.

 The city itself occupies a relatively large area, making it impossible to cover more than a tiny portion of it on foot.
-The networks of roads and back alleys can also be confusing to travel through, so it is best for the walking expats to orientate themselves by taking note of major landmarks.
+The networks of roads and back alleys can also be confusing to travel through, so it's best to take note of major landmarks.

 ► For answers to common queries about life in the city, read Frequently Asked Questions about Seoul